Who is your Mahram and Non-Mahram?

 Are Cousins Mahram?

 Your cousins are the children of your aunts and uncles.
 They are not mahrams to one another because of which it is allowed to marry your cousins in Islam.
-Therefore, when meeting with cousins, a woman is expected to cover her head and keep a good distance, as shaking hands or hugging your cousins isn’t permissible in Islam.
+Therefore, when meeting with cousins, a woman is expected to cover her head and keep a good distance for observing modesty.
+Physical contact with non mahrams, such as shaking hands or hugging your cousins isn’t permissible in Islam.

 List of Mahrams by Marriage

-When you enter the sacred relationship of marriage with someone, they automatically become your Mahram.
+When you enter the sacred relationship of marriage with someone, they automatically become a family member through the marriage contract and the relationship becomes a permissible one.

 Allah SWT in the Holy Quran says, “And (prohibited to you in marriage) are your wives’ mothers; your stepdaughters under your guardianship, born of your wives with whom you have had sexual intercourse.
 There is no prohibition if you have not cohabited.”
 [Holy Quran, Surah al-Nisa, 22]